Important of Succession Certificate

 The heirs have to submit 2 to 3 percent of the total value of assets as court fees for the Succession Certificate.

-Succession Certificate by the Civil Court where the deceased person was residence at the time of the death.
+Succession Certificate is issued by the Civil Court where the deceased person resided at the time of death.

 Get In Touch